 This woman’s body was found in an air raid shelter, which was no defence against the intense heat.
 (Photo Credit: Deutsche Fotothek).

-The landmark church in the centre of Dresden, one that could be seen for many miles around, was a baroque-style Lutheran church named Frauenkirche, or Church of Our Lady, completed in 1744.
+The landmark church in the centre of Dresden, visible for many miles around, was a baroque-style Lutheran church named Frauenkirche, or Church of Our Lady, completed in 1744.

 In 1945, the Church of Our Lady withstood two days and two nights of attacks before surrendering to the bombs.
 The heat generated by 650,000 incendiary bombs set the city centre aflame, and caused the supporting pillars to glow bright red.

-At 10 a.m. on Thursday, February 15th, the pillars finally gave way, and 6,000 tons of stone collapsed into rubble.
+At 10 a.m. on Thursday, February 15th, the pillars of the Dresden church finally gave way, and 6,000 tons of stone collapsed into rubble.

 Here’s what remained of this historic building.